ONSdigital/blaise-mi-extract/README.md

 ## Testing

 Under the `cmd` directory there is a main.go file which uses the google `FunctionsFramework` to provide some emulation of events.
-Note however that these events are triggered by an HTTP request rather than an item arriving on a queue.
+Note that these events are triggered by an HTTP request rather than an item arriving on a queue.
 Nevertheless, it provides a means of testing.
 The corrosponding postman file can be found under the `scripts` directory.

 Note that you will need to run the cloud sql proxy application locally to connect to the mysql instance.
-A script to do so, `run_proxy.sh` is in the `scripts` directory and you will need to change the sandbox name to your own.
+A script to do so, `run_proxy.sh` or `run_proxy.ps1` is in the `scripts` directory.
+You will need to change the sandbox name to your own.

 Add 3 new storage buckets like so before running: